 |#2||25% Sign Up Bonus + 25% Reload||REVIEW||VISIT SITE!|

 |#5||100% Sign Up Offer up to $250||REVIEW||VISIT SITE!|

 Caesars Palace Las Vegas Casino Review

 Aside from the fantastic gaming amenities and the plush rooms, a primary attraction for most Caesars guests is the Qua Baths and Spa.
 The facility offers 51 treatment rooms, an herbal steam room and Vichy showers.
-The women’s and men’s areas are each equipped with an Arctic ice room where the temperature is always 55°F. Caesars Palace is also equipped with a high-end beauty salon, and a barbershop for the men that sports a “latherizer” machine for shaving comfort, which is probably older than most guests are.
 Don’t forget about the Forum Shops that are located just off the gaming floor at Caesars.
 Here guests are treated to some of the best shopping and dining anywhere in Las Vegas.